 When using convection, the temperature and time displayed on the oven may be different than what was entered and this is normal.
 The convection conversion feature is a function that converts a standard thermal bake cook time and temperature into an ideal cook time and temperature for convection cooking.
-Refer to the Use and Care Guide to see if your model has a convection conversion feature and how to use the feature.
+Refer to the Owner's Manual to see if your model has a convection conversion feature and how to use the feature.

 Example: When using the convection feature on the range or wall oven, the oven temperature is set to 350°.
 After preheating, the temperature displayed on the range or wall oven is 325°.